pseigo/planning-poker-3d/docs/index.md

-# Planning Poker 3D
+# Ticket Estimation 3D

-A (WIP) free and open source 3D planning poker game.
+A (WIP), free and open source, ticket estimation game in 3D.

 More details coming soon...